eriveraa/RoofstockFullStackSample/README.md

 ```

 ## Connection string
-Update the ConnectionString "cs01" in **appsetings.json** file.
+Update the connection string **"cs01"** in **appsetings.json** file.
 Target to your local database and set the user and password required.

 ```json
 {